 The victim told investigators that he had asked Chiacchia at the beginning of their relationship if he had been tested and that Chiacchia told him he was negative.

 The victim, at a later time, was able to provide investigators with an e-mail from Chiacchia in which he admitted he knew he has been HIV positive since 2008.

 In a recorded interview with Chiacchia he stated that he did not tell the victim he was HIV positive because he did not feel the victim was trustworthy.

 Judge Stancil later threw out the charges, citing there was not any solid proof that the victim and Chiacchia had sexual intercourse.

 In May of 2013, the Florida Fifth District of Appeals overturned Judge Stancil’s decision and reinstated the charges.

-New York (the first state to actually convict someone) and Florida, as with California’s law, makes it a misdemeanor for STDs other than HIV/AIDS, such as HPV, and could bring a sentence of up to one year in jail with hefty fines.
+New York (the first state to actually convict someone) and Florida, as with California’s law, make it a misdemeanor for STDs other than HIV/AIDS, such as HPV and could bring a sentence of up to one year in jail with hefty fines.